shadawck/nse-install/docs/installation.rst

 Installing / Upgrading
 ========================

-Getdep is available on `PyPi <https://pypi.org/project/getdep/>`_ and only for python3.x
+nse-install is available on `PyPi <https://pypi.org/project/getdep/>`_ and only for python3.x

 We recommend using ``pip3`` to install Getdep on all platforms:

 .. code-block:: sh

-    pip3 install getdep
+    pip3 install nse-install

 To upgrade using pip :

 .. code-block:: sh

-    python -m pip install --upgrade getdep
+    pip3 install --upgrade nse-install

 Installing from source